floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/liveviewsocket-api-misc.md

 # LiveViewSocket API - Misc

-There are a few other methods and properties that are available on the `LiveViewSocket` object that we haven't covered yet.
+A few other methods and properties are available on the LiveViewSocket object that we haven't covered yet.

 ## LiveViewSocket Properties and Methods